 Become an Advoz Volunteer

-Advoz’s success in reconciling work depends on the unique talents, experiences, and time investments of people like you.
+Advoz’s success turning conflict into conversation depends on the unique talents, experience and time investments of people like you.

 Steps to Become an Advoz Trained Facilitator